+Aerial View of SHRWD's wastewater treatment plant

+Inside this issue:

+The Formation of SHRWD 1

+Federal Mandate 1

+Board member & staff INFORMATION 2

+AWARDS 2

+CLEANING RIVERS, STREAMS & WELLS 3

+Your sewer bill 3

+Goals 3

+Plant Tours 4

+WEBSITE 4

+Federal Mandate

-Aerial View of SHRWD's wastewater treatment plant Inside this issue: THE FORMATION OF 1 SHRWD FEDERAL MANDATE 1 BOARD MEMBER & STAFF 2 INFORMATION AWARDS 2 CLEANING RIVERS, 3 STREAMS & WELLS 3 YOUR SEWER BILL 3 GOALS PLANT TOURS 4 WERSITE 4 Federal Mandate Clean Water Act, which is the primary federal law in the United States governing water pollution.
-A few years later Congress allowed for grant money to assist communities in meeting the requirements of the Clean Wa- much with very little grant ter Act.
-South Henry Regional Waste District was In 1972 Congress passed the one of many communities to benefit from this grant.
+In 1972 Congress passed the gional Waste District was one much with very little grant Clean Water Act, which is the primary federal law in the United States governing water pollution.
+A few years later Congress allowed for grant money to assist communities in meeting the requirements of the Clean Water Act.
+South Henry Reof many communities to benefit from this grant.
 It was a 10 million dollar project and 75% of that was paid for by grant funds.

-Today this same project would cost nearly twice as money available.
+Today this same project would cost nearly twice as

+money available.